conda/conda/docs/source/building/meta-pkg.rst

 -------------
-Meta-Packages
+Metapackages
 -------------

-conda also provides the notion of `meta-packages`.
-A meta-package is a conda package that only has dependencies, no files.
-An easy way to make a meta-package is with the ``conda metapackage`` command.
+conda also provides the notion of `metapackages`.
+A metapackage is a conda package that only has dependencies, no files.
+An easy way to make a metapackage is with the ``conda metapackage`` command.